Applying Aeroponics Technology to Cannabis Cultivation

 When placed in the innovative aeroponic production platform, plant roots hang within the enclosure in a controlled room.
-In this environment, JWC establish consistent growing conditions as they have the ability to control the climate, lighting and the provision of a balanced mix of air and water to the root zone, as well as targeted nutrient administration.
+In this environment, JWC can establish consistent growing conditions as they have the ability to control the climate, lighting and the provision of a balanced mix of air and water to the root zone, as well as targeted nutrient administration.
 The controlled environment also provides the opportunity for conducting accurate pharmaceutical-grade controls.

 When deployed, this methodology delivers a higher potency product.
-In fact, JWC is seeing values of 25 percent cannabinoid product in their plants versus the 20 percent value that is seen across the industry.
+In fact, JWC is seeing values of up to 25 percent cannabinoid product in their plants versus the 20 percent value that is seen across the industry.
 It also allows for perpetual harvesting not controlled by seasons, encouraging greater yields, and its controlled environments reduces the risk of exposure to insects and diseases.

-In addition, as the system is highly automated, GrowthStorm™ requires less manual labour than other operations, thus reducing its cost further.
+In addition, as the system is highly automated, GrowthSTORM™ requires less manual labour than other operations, thus reducing its cost further.
 The entire process has been designed to be scalable, allowing for rapid expansion across JWC’s planned facilities.

-JWC’s revenue and distribution model is founded on developing strategic relationships for wholesale and retail distribution of its products, as well as licensing agreements for the GrowthStorm™ technology and infrastructure.
+JWC’s revenue and distribution model is founded on developing strategic relationships for wholesale and retail distribution of its products, as well as licensing agreements for the GrowthSTORM™ technology and infrastructure.
 As such, the company has already entered into strategic relationships with a number of players in the field, which will also play a role in expanding the reach of the company’s brand.

 Canopy Growth Corporation

 As part of its growth strategy, JWC has entered into a strategic partnership with Canopy Growth Corporation, the largest publicly-traded cannabis producer, and with its investment-focused subsidiary, Canopy Rivers Corporation.